DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 **Miso Ryu:** *“I went to my first Shifty Freewheelers ride in October of 2020, and I started riding with them pretty regularly.
 And at some point, Martin, who was one of the founders of the ride, always led the Shifty Freewheelers ride on Mondays.
 His dad had a stroke and so he ended up moving in with his parents and taking care of his dad and just started riding less and less.
 And so we were not having regular Monday night rides anymore.
 So I kinda started taking it upon myself to make sure that we were riding on Monday nights.
 And then he reached out and thanked me for continuing it and, you know, asked me to continue it as long as I would want to.
 And he appreciated my effort.
 So I really liked it.
 I kind of continued the tradition.
 But the group had a very regular route that was pretty much written every Monday, and I've kind of changed that a little bit.
 I don't always lead, but I will coordinate with other people to come up with different routes.
 But it's a pretty casual group.
 We tend to be a little bit on the smaller side than some of the other group rides, but we like it that way because we can kind of do what we want and then we always socialize afterward, either here or Bryan Street Tavern for their half price pizzas.
 It's always a good time and we are also very welcoming and a good mix of people.”*

-# 5. MONDAY MASH
+---

+# Monday Mash

-> MONDAY MASH is a fast-pace training ride that gathers every Monday 7pm at [Exposition Plaza, 269 Exposition Ave](https://goo.gl/maps/PQDgW3Mf2qqHvEFL7?coh=178572&entry=tt).
+> Monday Mash is a fast-pace training ride that gathers every Monday 7pm at [Exposition Plaza, 269 Exposition Ave](https://goo.gl/maps/PQDgW3Mf2qqHvEFL7?coh=178572&entry=tt).

 **Jose Benitez:** *“I lead Monday Mash, which is a very fast ride.
 It's basically a training ride.
 Just know we want you to push yourself.
 That is the whole focus of this Monday Mash training.
 You wanna push yourself to the max.
 Monday Mash meets every Monday at seven o'clock at Exposition Plaza, right here in Dallas."*